anycable/action-cable-next-playground/README.md

-# Action Cable 8 playground
+# Action Cable Next playground

 This is a support project for the Action Server adapterization happening here: [rails/rails#50979][the-pr].